Alejandro González Iñárritu on Re-Cutting ‘Bardo’ Into a ‘Tightened’ Film and Why Some Modern Cinema ‘Lacks Soul’

 Alejandro González Iñárritu has bemoaned modern cinema’s prioritization of style over substance.

-Taking to the stage in London for a wide-ranging discussion about his career so far, the two-time best director Oscar winner said: “I don’t care about the quality of things.
+Taking to the stage in London for a wide-ranging discussion about his career, the two-time best director Oscar winner said: “I don’t care about the quality of things.
 When I see young filmmakers, I’m very connected to the way they express themselves.
 Nowadays, a lot of things look beautiful but there’s a lack of soul.”

+“I don’t know if we could have made that film today because audiences would be very irritated by it,” he said.
+“People need to be fed by the hand so much more.”

 “Bardo, False Chronicle of a Handful of Truths” is the director’s first film since his Leonardo DiCaprio-starring “The Revenant” in 2015.
-This movie, his eighth, also marks a return to his Mexican homeland since his debut movie “Amores Perros.”
+This feature, his seventh, also marks a return to his Mexican homeland.

-An existential movie, “Bardo” places familial relationships, cultural identity, and an artist’s career under the microscope.
-Evocative of Fellini’s “8½,” Iñárritu uses surreal excursions to smudge narrative convention, using the absurd as a tool for light relief against a weighty central theme.
+An existential movie, “Bardo” places familial relationships, cultural identity and an artist’s career under the microscope.
+Evoking of Fellini’s “8½,” Iñárritu uses surreal excursions to smudge narrative convention, using the absurd as a tool for light relief against a weighty central theme.

-Greeted by mixed reviews at its Venice premiere (later mirrored at Telluride), the director has since returned to the editing suite and trimmed it by 22 minutes.
-In a previous interview with IndieWire, Iñárritu explained that witnessing the film with an audience provided fresh perspective – some scenes were cropped, another inserted, and some rearranged.
+Greeted by mixed reviews at its Venice premiere (later mirrored at Telluride), the director has since returned to the editing suite and trimmed “Bardo” by 22 minutes.
+In a previous interview with IndieWire, Iñárritu explained that witnessing the film with an audience provided fresh perspective – some scenes were cropped, another inserted and some rearranged.
 He believes the result is a “tightened” film.

 Iñárritu also discussed how he had become “tired” of his trademark multi-narrative approach by the time of 2010’s “Biutiful” and needed to change gears.
 “I was a little tired of the multi-structure,” he said.
 “I wanted to see how it felt to make a film about one person.
 I didn’t know if I’d be able to do it.
 It was scary to sustain one line of narrative.”